 The Matrix Grid screen is used to specify a configuration of two or more connected matrix switches.
-This may be necessary if the total number of ports in the entire system needs to be increased, or if certain important connections should be distributed to several matrix switches for redundancy.
+This may be necessary if the total number of ports in the entire system needs to be increased, or if some connections to important equipment should be distributed to several matrix switches for redundancy.